Islamic State and weapons of mass destruction

-The Islamic State (IS) has a history of creating or attempting to produce chemical weapons (CW).
+The Islamic State (IS) has a history of creating or attempting to produce weapons of mass destruction (WMD).
 IS was the first ever non-state actor to combine chemical weapons with projectiles.

+Weapons of mass destruction

 Chemical weapons

-Stars and Stripes claimed that the Islamic State had used chemical weapons around 52 different times in Iraq and Syria from 2014 – 2017.
+Stars and Stripes claimed that the Islamic State had used chemical weapons (CW) around 52 different times in Iraq and Syria from 2014 – 2017.
 IS deployed mustard gas and chlorine gas against forces of the Iraqi government, the former Ba'athist Syria government, the Syrian rebels and the Syrian Democratic Forces (SDF).

 Obtaining chemical weapons

 IS is believed to have obtained some of their chemical from abandoned stockpiles left over from Ba'athist Iraq and undeclared CW stockpiles from Syria.

 Iraq had informed the United Nations (UN) in 2014 that IS had seized the Muthana State Establishment.
 The building was almost entirely destroyed and supervised by the United Nations Special Commission in Iraq after the Gulf War.
 The Facility contained around 2,500 sarin-filled explosives as of 1999.
 The UN claimed that that they were unable to be used by IS.